shrestha-01/Asobi/README.md

 Basically, you will not get any sort of hints in Hardcore Mode.

-But there is one catch.
+But there are tow catches.

 You will get **2× the points** that you would usually get in Normal Mode.